نوع مقاله : مقاله پژوهشی

 نویسندگان English

-In conclusion, the visual art of the Khānaqāh of Ṣafī ʿAlī Shāh can be understood as a tangible reflection of the interconnection between Sufism, art, and the social structure of the Qajar period.
-Its study offers deeper insight into the role of painting and tilework in conveying mystical experience and representing socio-spiritual identity in Iranian Sufi architectural spaces.
+Conclusion: In conclusion, the visual art of the Khānaqāh of Ṣafī ʿAlī Shāh can be understood as a tangible reflection of the interconnection between Sufism, art, and the social structure of the Qajar period.
+The study demonstrates that the tilework and wall paintings served not only aesthetic purposes but also functioned as a didactic and symbolic medium for transmitting mystical teachings and legitimizing the master’s spiritual authority.
+This research offers deeper insight into the role of painting and tilework in conveying mystical experience and representing socio-spiritual identity in Iranian Sufi architectural spaces.
+Further study of similar monuments could expand our understanding of the relationship between visual culture and Sufi practice in the Qajar era.

 کلیدواژهها English